tonykploomber/jupysql/doc/api/configuration.md

 but the entire result set is still pulled into memory (for later analysis);
 only the screen display is truncated.

+If you are concerned about query performance, please use the `autolimit` config.

 +++

 ## Setup